 Exhausted after a very full day – we made our way back to the nearby hotel.
 We had just enough energy to wander off to the closest restaurant we could find that was open, (Indian of course) and had a fast meal with a quantity of Cobra beer and then crawled exhausted to bed.

-Part 2 of this blog will follow shortly.
-It will include some recordings of both the Pipe and Digital Organ.
+Part 2 of this blog can be found here.
+It includes some recordings of both the Pipe and Digital Organ.
 To make sure you don’t miss it subscribe to our blog or follow us on Social Media – Twitter or Facebook.

 (Feature image (image of Canterbury Cathedral) courtesy of valeryegorov / 123RF Stock Photo.)